 How You Can Protect Yourself and Your Family

-With the exception of the severe signs and symptoms of the Wuhan Corona Virus, the virus itself is a lot like other viruses such as those that cause the flu and the common cold.
+With the exception of the severe signs and symptoms of the Coronavirus, the virus itself is a lot like other viruses such as those that cause the flu and the common cold.
 Prevention methods will be similar, but the consequences of not following them are more severe.

 - Wash hands frequently with soap and warm water